OmarMiniesy/Notes/Wireless Networks/Identifiers.md

 ##### Basic Service Set Identifier (BSSID)

-This is the [[Data Link Layer#MAC Address]] of the AP.
+This is the [[Data Link Layer#MAC Address]] of the wireless interface of the Access Point.
-- Each AP has a different BSSID, even in the same WLAN.
+- Each Access Point has a different BSSID, even in the same WLAN.

 ---